Gondwana National Choirs

 National Choral School is an annual residential program where young people with a passion for singing come together to live, rehearse and perform together.
 It’s an opportunity to learn, develop your skills and make friends and memories that will last a lifetime.

-In 2026, NCS will be extra special as we will be welcoming a team of renowned international guest conductors to join our esteemed Australian conductors in leading our National Choirs in rehearsals and performances.
-Together, they’ll bring global perspectives to NCS.
+In 2027, NCS will again be welcoming a team of renowned international guest conductors to join our esteemed Australian conductors in leading our National Choirs in rehearsals and performances.
+Together, they’ll bring international perspectives to NCS.
 You’ll learn diverse musical traditions and innovative approaches as they bring new ideas and inspiration to our work.

 The four choirs at NCS are: